Kelli Stargel

-Kelli Stargel (born March 23, 1966) is an American politician who is a Republican member of the Florida State Senate, representing the Lakeland area since 2012.
+Kelli Stargel (born March 23, 1966) is an American politician who is a former Republican member of the Florida State Senate, representing the Lakeland area from 2012–2022.
 She has represented the 22nd district, encompassing northern Polk and southern Lake Counties, since 2016, after being redistricted from the 15th district.
 She previously served two terms in the Florida House of Representatives, representing northern Polk from 2008 to 2012.

 Kelli Stargel defended her seat against Bob Doyel in the general election for Florida State Senate District 22 on November 6, 2018.

 On May 16, 2022, she announced her candidacy for Florida's 15th congressional district.
+She lost to Laurel Lee in the Republican primary.

 History

 Stargel was born in Tampa in 1966, and attended Land O' Lakes High School in Pasco County, graduating in 1984.
 She later attended Tallahassee Community College in 1991, though she did not graduate, and later worked as a property manager for her family's rental property.
 Stargel's family has a long history of involvement in the state's politics, with her great-great-great-grandfather, Aaron Jernigan (the namesake for Jernigan, the original name for Orlando), serving in the Florida House of Representatives briefly after statehood; her great-grandfather, James Lane, serving as the Sheriff of Sumter County from 1899 to 1911; and her husband, John K. Stargel, serving in the Florida House of Representatives from the 64th District from 2002 to 2006, and then as a Judge on the 10th Judicial Circuit.